rolling-scopes-school/tasks/react/modules/module01/README.md

 We also need to mention the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) and other [SOLID](https://en.wikipedia.org/wiki/SOLID) principles
 Please, check [this article](https://dmitripavlutin.com/7-architectural-attributes-of-a-reliable-react-component/) for reference
+Last, but not least - check the presence of the comments.
+Ideally there shouldn't be any comments at all.
+Sometimes people just comment code which is not needed.
+So why not to remove it entirely?
+In case you will need to restore this code, you can always refer to the git history.
+And more - [comments are lies](https://blog.devgenius.io/code-should-be-the-one-version-of-the-truth-dont-add-comments-b0bcd8631a9a)
 #### Cross-check process
 Run app and check that the functionality is working (cross-check)